theferryman0519/Final-AsTheBellTolls/Design Files/GameDesignDocument.md

 ### Engine System

-Unity is used for creating this game.
+Unity is used to develop *As The Bell Tolls*.

 ### Third-Party Tools

-Photon Realtime is used as a third-party tool for hosting multiplayer games.
-Blender is used for creating the various models and textures.
-JetBrains Rider is the Integrated Development Environment (IDE) used for the development portion of the game.
-Figma is used for the UI design portion of the game.
+- Photon Realtime - Multiplayer networking.
+- Blender - 3D models and textures.
+- JetBrains Rider - C# development.
+- Figma - UI/UX design.

 ---